lmondada/dphil-thesis/content/01_intro/01_compilation.md

 research efforts have focused on the compilation and optimisation of quantum programs expressed as quantum circuits (cf. {{% reflink "sec:basics" %}}).
-This formalism has its roots in quantum information theory, the field that gave birth to quantum computing.
-It makes for an ideal framework to develop the theory and optimisation techniques.
+This formalism has its roots in quantum information theory, the field that gave birth to quantum computing and makes for an ideal framework to develop the theory and optimisation techniques.
 However, it does not include any of the fundaments of compiler and programming language design that make classical software engineering as composable and scalable as it is today.